wegotcoders/rubonic/README.md

 This will generate a padrino project with a `mobile` and `api` sub apps and a `build` directory for the rake tasks.

-During development you can run `padrino start` and preview the app in `http://localhost:3000/mobile`
+During development you can run `padrino start` and preview the app in [http://localhost:3000/mobile](http://localhost:3000/mobile)

 The `api` sub app is there if you want to create a backend for the mobile app.

 The project template also imports angular and framework7.

+To add assets, change the `config/assets.yml`.

+The project template uses rspec, activerecord, haml and scsss, change this as per your needs.

 ## Contributing